TNT Sports Reload - Episode 11Sep 26

-Kamaru Usman is a former UFC welterweight champion who sat atop the pound-for-pound rankings as one of the most dominant fighters in the history of the promotion.
+Kamaru Usman is a former UFC welterweight champion who has previously sat atop the pound-for-pound rankings as one of the most dominant fighters in the history of the promotion.

-Only current featherweight king Alexander Volkanovski and former lightweight champion Khabib Nurmagomedov were able to match Usman’s win percentage (minimum 10 fights), before Edwards shocked the world to snatch the 170lb strap from his control in brutal fashion in Salt Lake City.
+Only current featherweight king Alexander Volkanovski and former lightweight champion Khabib Nurmagomedov were able to match Usman’s win percentage (minimum 10 fights), before Edwards shocked the world to snatch the 170lb belt from his grasp in brutal fashion in Salt Lake City last August.

 A talented athlete, Usman developed a passion for wrestling and excelled in the college system, eventually winning the NCAA Division 2 national championships.